Pension Transfer Adviser in Cambridge

-If you’re thinking about pension transfers, you need to know that if the value of your pension pot is more than £30,000 you need to be very careful and get professional advice.
+If you’re thinking about transferring or accessing your pension, and the value of your pension pot is £30,000 or more, you should get professional advice.

 Pensions fall into two main types – defined contribution (also known as ‘money purchase’ or ‘DC’) pension schemes and defined benefits (also known as ‘final salary’ or ‘DB’) pension schemes.

-Pension transfers (sometimes called switching) benefits from one DC to another DC pension is reasonably straightforward because you are moving one pot of money from one pension provider to another offering the same type of scheme.
+Pension transfers (sometimes called pension switching) benefits from one DC to another DC pension is reasonably straightforward because you are moving one pot of money from one pension provider to another pension provider offering the same type of scheme.
 However, there are three main things you must consider:

 Also, don’t be tempted to base your decision to transfer solely on “past performance”.
-The performance of a fund is not guaranteed and may not be a good indication of the future performance.
-Besides, chasing past performance of a fund that may not be suitable, is expensive or involves giving up guarantees, could be a very risky thing to do.
+The performance of a fund is not guaranteed.
+Chasing past performance of a fund that may not be suitable, could have higher charges or is higher risk, and/or involves giving up guarantees, could be a costly mistake.

 Transferring benefits from a DB pension scheme to a DC pension is a completely different exercise.
 By definition, you would be giving up certain guaranteed benefits in favour of benefits that are not guaranteed.
 The benefits will rely on future investment returns, interest rates and inflation.
 Alongside this, the value of your pension will be reduced by charges.